 The dean of the college or the Committee on Academic Standing, Advising, and Admissions shall dismiss a student permanently from the College for academic reasons if that student returns from an academic suspension and then fails to earn a cumulative grade point average of 2.0 any semester after return, or who fails to meet other expectations as outlined by the dean of the college for that students’ readmission from suspension.

-The Academic Standing and Advising Committee may place on academic conduct probation any student who has been convicted of a conduct offense and for whom such probation has been recommended by Community Court.
+The Academic Standing, Advising and Admissions Committee may place on academic conduct probation any student who has been found responsible of a conduct offense and for whom such probation has been recommended by Community Court.
 Length of probation will be determined by the committee upon recommendation of Community Court.

 The continuation of each student on the rolls of Wells College, the issuing of grades or other academic reports, and the conferring of any degree or the granting of any diploma, are subject to the discretionary powers of the College.
 The College expressly reserves the right, and the student expressly concedes to the College the right, to require the withdrawal of or impose the suspension of any student at any time for any reason deemed sufficient by the College.
 No reason for requiring such withdrawal need be given.
 Unless a student is financially independent, her or his parents will be notified of the dismissal.

 In addition, a student whose behavior indicates to the dean of the college or the dean of students a need for professional consultation, may at any time be required to obtain psychiatric evaluation and clearance as a condition of continued enrollment.

 A leave of absence is granted to a student who must be absent during the semester but anticipates returning to complete course work.
 A leave of absence for medical or other personal reasons may be granted by the dean of students for a maximum of 15 days; only one such leave may be granted during a 12-month period.

 Students studying off-campus are participating in one of the following options.